 One-way interviews are pre-recorded interviews that allow the hiring process to be sped up.
 One of the most challenging things about hiring is trying to find times that work for both the company and the interviewee.
-If the potential hire currently has employment elsewhere, trying to take off time to come in for a video or in-person interview is challenging.
+If the potential hire currently has employment elsewhere, taking time off to come in for a video or in-person interview is challenging.
 As technology becomes easily available and more advanced, companies are looking for ways to make the hiring process easier.
 And pre-recorded interviews may be the thing that changes hiring for good.
-But as with anything, one-way interviews come with both benefits and downfalls.
-There are plenty of pros and cons for pre-recorded interviews, and we’ll get into that below.
+However, as with anything, one-way interviews come with both benefits and downfalls.
+There are many pros and cons for pre-recorded interviews, and we’ll get into that below.

-An asynchronous interview is just another word for one-way interviews.
-These interviews are pre-recorded from the hiring candidates based on questions that are sent to them beforehand.
-The potential hire will record themselves on video answering the questions in order, simulating a regular interview experience.
+A one-way interview is just another word for an asynchronous interview.
+These interviews are pre-recorded by the hiring candidates based on questions sent to them beforehand.
+The potential hires will record themselves on video answering the questions in order, simulating a regular interview experience.

 Oftentimes, one-way interviews aren’t final interviews.
 They are usually used as a pre-screening move to see who should and shouldn’t move forward in the hiring process.
-It helps get rid of much of the first round of interviews, and it saves time trying to schedule multiple interviews.
+It helps eliminate much of the first round of interviews and saves time trying to schedule multiple interviews.
 Pre-recorded interviews are used more as a first step in the hiring process, and they’re often like introductions to each potential candidate.

 What are the Pros of One-Way Interviews?

-Perhaps the number one reason people use one-way interviews is that it saves so much time.
-Trying to hold 20 different interviews with 20 different candidates could take over a week between your schedule and the potential hires’ schedules.
-This delays the hiring process immensely – especially if it’s just the first round of interviews.
+Perhaps the number one reason people use one-way interviews is that they save so much time.
+Between your schedule and the potential hires’ schedules, trying to hold 20 different interviews with 20 different candidates could take over a week.
+This delays the hiring process immensely—especially if it’s just the first round of interviews.

 Instead, pre-recorded interviews save a lot of scheduling and time.
-You can send out the interview questions to all candidates in under five minutes, and then you just wait for their videos to come back.
-You might spend a few hours watching the pre-recorded videos, but that’s a huge improvement versus the week it could take to interview them all in-person.
+You can send out the interview questions to all candidates in under five minutes, and then you wait for their videos to come back.
+You might spend a few hours watching the pre-recorded videos, but that’s a huge improvement versus the week it could take to interview them all in person.

 Widen your pool of candidates

-Another reason to use pre-recorded interviews is that you can widen your pool of candidates.
-You are able to interview people from multiple areas rather than just nearby.
-This is especially helpful if you’re hiring for a remote position or a position that is currently a work-from-home job due to the lingering effects of the pandemic.
+Another reason to use pre-recorded interviews is to widen your pool of candidates.
+You can interview people from multiple areas rather than just nearby.
+This is especially helpful if you’re hiring for a remote position or a current work-from-home job due to the lingering effects of the pandemic.

-People are able to record this video on their own time, which means they won’t miss out on an opportunity due to scheduling conflicts.
-It allows these candidates who may have been busy during regular interview slots to still participate in the hiring process.
+People can record this video on their own time, which means they won’t miss out on an opportunity due to scheduling conflicts.
+It also allows candidates who may have been busy during regular interview slots to still participate in the hiring process.

 Helps screen candidates

-There’s nothing worse than having interview after interview only to wonder how these people were qualified for the job in the first place.
+There’s nothing worse than having an interview after an interview, only to wonder how these people qualified for the job in the first place.
 Simple questionnaire forms can give you a few precursors for candidates to check off, but they still don’t do enough.
 You can’t see what these candidates are like until you have them in front of you.
 Well, until now.

 With pre-recorded interviews, you’re able to see how they’re qualified for the job.
 It’s easier to screen them, and you can ask more about their skillset.
 If you want them to be fluent in another language, you can ask them to speak it on camera.
 If you need them to be a skilled customer service rep, a video will allow you to hear what they sound like and how they’ll interact with customers.